Life at Ellis

 The Ellis School's Theater Arts program inspires girls to realize their authentic voice through the art of performance.

 Whether taking center stage or working behind-the-scenes, all of our theater arts experiences are offered in an environment where students discover and nurture their own artistic affinities and discover their creative potential.
-While theater arts are incorporated into the school day in pre-kindergarten through grade 5, beginning in sixth grade, Ellis’ theater arts program becomes an extracurricular activity offered after the school day ends.
+While theater arts are incorporated into the school day in pre-kindergarten through grade 4, beginning in fifth grade, Ellis’ theater arts program becomes an extracurricular activity offered after the school day ends.

 In the Lower School, the Theater Arts program is built into the daily curriculum and each grade practices and performs their own play throughout the course of the year.